eMapR/LTOP_FTV/documentation/LTOP_in_GEE.md

 2. You can then create basic container directories for intermediate outputs (e.g., rasters, vectors, csvs).
 In the docs below, we refer to /path/to/directory when specifying outputs.
 It is up to the user to specify where those things are going based on the file/directory structures set up on your instance.

+3. We would suggest that you create a dedicated folder in your GEE home directory to hold associated scripts and a dedicated folder in your assets to hold intermediate assets during this process.
+You can specify where you want this to be in the scripts by changing asset root and child arguments.

 3. The general setup for this implementation of LTOP relies on five major steps laid out in short, simple scripts.
-Each of these scripts call functions in the [modules library](https://github.com/eMapR/LTOP_FTV/blob/master/scripts/GEEjs/LTOP_in_GEE/LTOP_modules_version_2_0.js) to do the work.
+Each of these scripts call functions in the [modules library](https://github.com/eMapR/LTOP_FTV/blob/master/scripts/GEEjs/LTOP_in_GEE/LTOP_modules.js) to do the work.
 Ideally, the user does not need to look at the modules script if they don't want to.

 4. Most of the heavy lifting is done in GEE but a few intermediate steps are conducted in Python.
 It is suggested that you [create a dedicated conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) for these steps.
 It should not be an issue but note that it must be a 3.x env for the LTOP scripts to work.

 5. Note that the script locations given below are based on script locations and directory structure on GitHub.
 When you clone the repo to a local directory you will need to update these paths wherever they are required (mostly the python-based steps towards the end of the workflow).

+6. Unfortunately, until GEE changes their GitHub structure, we suggest that you copy and paste the GEE code from your local directory after cloning into a GEE JavaScript window.
+There are other ways of doing that but this is fairly straightforward.

 #### LTOP Work Flow (Step by Step)

 ### 1 Run 01_run_SNIC in GEE to generate SNIC images (GEE)

 Ultimately, the optimization requires that LT be run hundreds of times to evaluate which set of parameters is best.
 This is not tractable for every pixel.
 Further, it is not necessary:  a given set of parameters will work for pixels that have similar conditions in terms of cover and change processes.
-Thus, our first step is to find groups of pixels that have those similarities, and use them for all further steps.
+Therefore, our first step is to find groups of pixels that have those similarities, and use them for all further steps.

 Thus, the first step is to organize our study area into patches.
 We use GEE's SNIC processing on an image that is meant to capture the spectral and temporal variability of the study area.
-For SNIC to work, we need to build an single image that is a stack of single-date spectral images from several different years across the study period.
+For SNIC to work, we need to build a single image that is a stack of single-date spectral images from several different years across the study period.
 By incorporating images from across different years, we capture broad changes in land cover.

-For more information on the background, potential pitfalls etc. see the [Google Slides](https://docs.google.com/presentation/d/12hi10WmqZGdvJ9BjxSDukXQHGmzJNPAyJavObrmfVbg/edit?usp=sharing)
+For more information on the background, potential pitfalls etc. see the associated [Google Slides](https://docs.google.com/presentation/d/12hi10WmqZGdvJ9BjxSDukXQHGmzJNPAyJavObrmfVbg/edit?usp=sharing)

-##### Decisions to be made:
+## Decisions to be made:
 - Spectral form of images to use in stack.
 We use Tasseled-cap imagery because it efficiently captures spectral variance, but you could use something else.
+[NOT SURE WHAT WE'RE TALKING ABOUT HERE]
 - Years of imagery to use in stack.
-We use the beginning year, a middle year, and the end year, but you could add more.
+We use the beginning year, a middle year, and the end year, but you could add more or use composites.
 - The seed spacing for the SNIC algorithm.
 The seeds are the spatial origin of the SNIC patches, and a tighter spacing will result in smaller patches.
+[CHANGING THIS IS NOT CURRENTLY SUPPORTED!!]

-##### Outputs:
+## Outputs:
-From this script we get a seed image, which represents the starting point of each patch.
+- From this script we get a seed image, which represents the starting point of each patch.
 The seed image has several bands that point to mean spectral values of that seed's patch.
-For something the size of Laos, this should take about an hour to run.
+- We also get a set of points that are used as input to the kmeans algorithm (next step)

+## Steps

 	1. Script location: https://github.com/eMapR/LTOP_FTV/blob/master/scripts/GEEjs/LTOP_in_GEE/01_run_SNIC.js

-	2. Make sure the date window, start and end years and place arguments are to your liking
+	2. If you are going to use medoid composites, make sure the date window, start and end years and place arguments are to your liking.
+Ignore for SERVIR composites.

 	3. Specify if you are going to run the process based on medoid or pre-cooked (e.g., servir) composites

+	4. Make sure the output directory (root and child) are as you would like.

 	4. Run script